As healthcare cyberattacks continue to grow in numbers and advancement, healthcare organizations need to revise their cybersecurity posture.

 Price Health is one of the most reputable healthcare institutions with multiple clinics or healthcare centers across Korea that provides advanced medical support and equipment.

 Kathy, a medical supervisor, working at the frontline service, which has access to all patient information from Price Health’s internal server, has received a series of fraudulent email alerts from the IT team to change her password via a provided link for security purposes.
+Such phishing emails are a common attack vector in healthcare cyberattacks.
 Considering it a priority, she proceeded to click on the link and changed her password via a phishing site that resembles the legitimate company’s website.

 Unknowingly, her workstation (client terminal) has been attacked with encrypted malware, which was embedded in a legitimate SSL certificate.
 Since the malware is encrypted, it bypasses the network firewall/IPS/IDS in the network.
-The antivirus solution has also been avoided as the attacker used a mix of open source and modified tools to stealth the malware.
+The antivirus solution has also been avoided as the attacker used a mix of open source and modified tools to stealth the malware, launching one of the many healthcare cyberattacks.

 The malware began its operation and attempted to clone all database entries from the central internal server that contains the patient records into the command and control center.
 These accelerated I/O operations led to a continuous reading in the firmware core of X-PHY®.
 However, X-PHY® trusts no-one.
 It uses a sophisticated AI algorithm that continually monitors all the operations at the Firmware kernel level, leading to the detection of this unusual trait of increased reads in the flash storage.